-What could be more soothing than to see a newborn baby sleep.
-If you are a parent, you could not agree more.
+What could be more soothing than watching a newborn baby sleep.
+Specially if that baby is your own!

-Talking about baby sleep, whoever came up with the phrase "to sleep like a baby" (which means enjoying a sound sleep) didn't have a baby of his own, for sure.
-I mean which baby is he referring to?
+Let's talk about baby sleep training.
+Whoever coined the phrase 'sleep like a baby' (which means enjoying a sound sleep) didn't have a baby of his own, for sure!

 A baby wakes up hundreds of times throughout his sleep due to many reasons such as demanding milk, needing a diaper change, feeling too hot or cold, feeling uncomfortable in his clothes or crib, or he just wants to wake up! (yep, babies don't have to be too logical at this age - or any other age even when they grow up!)

 A newborn sleep is not just the time your newborn rests, energizes and develops; it is your time.
 The time when you can do something you want or have to do - a time when you can put aside your motherly/ robotic avatar and can finally breathe.
-You can relax, carry out your household chores, or connect with your partner.
+You can relax, carry out your household chores, make an important phone call or connect with your partner.

 This is the time when the baby is properly fed and tucked in his crib with comfortable diapers and clothes.
 Try giving yourself the time you need.
 It will not only be beneficial for you but for your baby too.
 A physically and mentally healthy mother is all a baby needs.